dataflowg/dataflowg.github.io/_posts/2020-3-16-Lets-Convert-To-LabVIEW-NXG-Part-2.md

 When a single deck is playing a track, there are five controls which are constantly updated - the jog wheel knob, playback position slider, time remaining string, and two level indicator sliders.
 The `Set Control Value` VI was substituted with writes directly to each of these control's <del>local variables</del> duplicate terminals.
 In theory this should be the fastest way to update a control (at least it is in LabVIEW 20xx, compared to writing the Value property).
 After making the changes the application is run again, but the CPU was back up to 60%.
 So it appears `Set Control Value` isn't responsible for the big CPU jump.
 At this point it looks like it's the actual control / front panel redraw which is so processor hungry.

 If the update rate for that set of controls is reduced from 43Hz to a very choppy 5Hz, the CPU usage drops to around 40% for single deck playback.
-If playback is started on the second deck, there's no longer an immediate buffer underrun.
+If playback is started on the second deck, there's no longer an immediate buffer underflow.
 Unfortunately this hasn't helped with the quality of the audio.
-As soon as the second deck starts playing, audio is a glitchy mess, and if left playing too long a buffer underrun eventually occurs.
+As soon as the second deck starts playing, audio is a glitchy mess, and if left playing too long a buffer underflow eventually occurs.

 ### Performance Tweak 2 - Audio Buffer

 The other immediately obvious way to reduce CPU and achieve reasonable playback quality is to increase the audio buffer size.
 This means the CPU doesn't have to work as hard to keep the output buffer filled, but has the knock on effect of increasing input lag.
 I wanted to avoid this if at all possible, as it's not ideal for an application where reaction time is critical!

 The sample buffer size was doubled from 1024 to 2048 samples, which dropped the CPU from 40% down to about 30% when playing one deck.
 Testing playback on the second deck starts out fine, but after several seconds persistent drop out glitches creep in.
-Going to a slightly larger buffer size of 3072 mostly eliminates the audio glitches, and seems to prevent complete buffer underruns.
+Going to a slightly larger buffer size of 3072 mostly eliminates the audio glitches, and seems to prevent complete buffer underflows.
 With this buffer size and two decks playing, the CPU is around 55%.

 ### Performance Tweak 3 - Timed Loop (Ab)Use